 In few JESD204B applications, sysref clocks are preferred as defined number of pulses rather than a continuous clock.
 This is done to reduce cross-talk between SYSREF and DEVICE clock.
-In SiT95316 , sysref clocks can be programmed in pulser mode of operation too.
-There are 8-bits independent to each sysref clock to program number of
+In SiT95317, sysref clocks can be programmed in pulser mode of operation too.
+There are 8bits independent to each sysref clock to program number of output pulses from 1 to 255.
+This mode can also be triggered through below 2 methods.

-- Sysref trigger using PIN - Sysref trigger using REG WRITE (SPI OR I2C operation)
+- 1. Sysref trigger using PIN - 2.
+Sysref trigger using REG WRITE (SPI OR I2C operation)